A homemade classic lemon tart on a tray, decorated with berries.

 For the Crust:

 1. In the bowl of a food processor, combine the flour, sugar and sea salt.
 Pulse a few times to combine.
 Add in the butter and pulse until you have coarse pieces, the size of peas.
-Add in the egg yolk, a little at a time, pulsing after each addition.
+Add in the egg , a little at a time, pulsing after each addition.
 Once added, pulse the mixture a few more times until the dough comes together.

 2. Transfer the dough onto a work surface and blend the dough together in small pieces using the heel of your hand.